-This year's showdown between Germany and Brazil was the first ever FIFA Women's World Cup final to be contested between European and South American opponents.
+The 2007 decider between Germany and Brazil was the first ever FIFA Women's World Cup Final to be contested between European and South American opponents.
 UEFA representatives Germany, who entered the match with the tournament's best defensive record having conceded no goals in their five previous games, faced a free-scoring Brazil side which had netted 17 times en route to the decider, including four against fellow title contenders USA in the semi-finals.

 Brazil cement reputation

-* Undoubtedly one of the highlights of this year's FIFA Women's World Cup was the attacking flair of a Brazil side inspired by talismanic forward Marta.
+Undoubtedly one of the highlights of the 2007 FIFA Women's World Cup was the attacking flair of a Brazil side inspired by talismanic forward Marta.
 The FIFA Women's World Player of 2006 dazzled spectators with her dribbling skills to clinch both the adidas Golden Shoe and Golden Ball awards.

 While a lack of experience perhaps cost them the world crown, Brazil's exhilarating brand of football won them plaudits from fans and experts like.
 The Auriverde were voted the tournament's most entertaining team by FIFA.com users with 42.12 per cent of the vote, leaving champions Germany trailing in their wake on 18 per cent.
 Although the Canarinha lost the Final against the defending champions, their attacking prowess was amply demonstrated in the match statistics: 57 per cent possession, 14 shots on goal and five corners.